indravajra/vault-template/content/index.md

 ## Random Journal Prompt

-I borrowed this from somewhere which I am unable to recall, this template will basically give you three random journal prompts from the list of questions stored in the `vault/content/_bin/wordlist.10000.txt` file, you can’t view this file in Obsidian, use your file manager to access it.
+I borrowed this from somewhere which I am unable to recall, this template will basically give you three random journal prompts from the list of questions stored in the `vault/content/_bin/journal-prompts` file.

 ## Podcasts